johnno1962/InjectionIII/README.md

 [HotSwiftUI](https://github.com/johnno1962/HotSwiftUI)
 Swift Package though you would have to remember to load the `iOSInjection.bundle` separately by using the `.loadInjection()` modifier on a view struct somewhere in your app.
+Another alternative from someone who has a lot more experience in iOS development than I do check out the [Inject](https://github.com/krzysztofzablocki/Inject) Swift Package introduced by this [blog post](https://merowing.info/2022/04/hot-reloading-in-swift/).

 ### InjectionIII and "The Composable Architecture"